RandomcodeDev/chifir-engine/design/platforms.typ

 then also having functions that check whether the function pointers are null or not.
 It even avoids having an import table at all by using the PEB to get `ntdll.dll`'s base address, parsing it, and finding `LdrGetProcedureAddress`, and then using that to get other functions normally.

+== Linux
+Linux is supported, but relies on `libc` for timezones, startup, and library loading.